How Does An Electron Microscope Work?

 The specimen needs to be prepared and held inside a vacuum chamber where there is no air.
 Electrons are easily scattered by air particles that include gas molecules like oxygen and nitrogen, so without a vacuum the electron beam would be knocked off of it’s course.
 Biological samples can evaporate immediately in a vacuum without preparing the sample ahead of time, so it is important to take some preparative steps.

-Instead of lenses, you have a series of electromagnets the electron beam travels through.
+Instead of lenses, you have a series of electromagnets the electron beam travels through, referred to as electromagnetic lenses.
 With an ordinary microscope, the glass lenses either bend or refract the light beams passing through them to magnify the specimen.
 With an electron microscope, the coil-shaped electromagnets bend the beams the same way.